lopezdsr/sql-query/sqlref/sql_functions.md

 ## sum
 {: #sum}

-sum(expr) - Returns the sum calculated from values of a group.
+sum(expr) - Returns the sum that is calculated from values of a group.

 ## tan